LiuJiuding/Chem4D/README.md

 `.\python -m pip install rdkit` and hit enter
 4. Done!
 ## Tips
+* Use .mol2 file whenever possible, it supports more molecular data.
 * Press C (make editable) and you will find that this molecule is built with Cloners.
 * Open C4D console to see outputs of this plugin when it doesn't work right.
 * It is a good habit to backup your work when using Chem4D, it may be unstable :)